UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 ANCIENT ALIENS (skillaw, 2016):
 * Stealth Plasma Alien: A 30 HP alien (actually a zombie) with an alien plasma rifle that is nearly invisible until it becomes active.
 Spawns with shotgunners.
-* Alien Guardian: A flying construct that fires salvos of revenant missiles, and can even self destruction.
-Spawns with cacodemons, though is very fragile.
+* Alien Guardian: A flying construct that fires salvos of revenant missiles, and even self destructs upon death.
+Spawns with cacodemons.
-	* Change: HP upped from 100 to 200.
+	* Change: HP raised from 100 to 200.
 * Alien Mancubus: A re-skin of the mancubus with a unique look.
 * Alien Arachnotron: A re-skin of the arachnotron that fires the purple-ish alien plasma used by the stealth plasma alien.